venkyr/venkyr.github.io/_posts/2025-06-08-welcome-to-my-blog.md

 ---
 layout: post
-title: "Welcome to My Blog"
+title: "Hello, world!"
 date: 2025-06-08
 ---

-This is my first blog post!
-I'm excited to start sharing my thoughts and experiences with you.
-In this blog, I'll be writing about various topics that interest me, including:
+After a long hiatus I'm back to blogging!
+I'll be writing about various topics that interest me, including:

-- Technology trends
 - Personal experiences
 - Tutorials and guides
 - Thoughts and ideas